 In warm weather, not only will the air be warmer, but so is the water.
 You want a kayaking shoe that will allow your feet to breathe.
 This will be a lightweight shoe made of thin neoprene, mesh, or maybe even sandals.
 Yes, I know I didn’t speak highly of sandals earlier, but there might be a time and place for them.

-You don’t need bulky kayak shoes when you are trying to stay cool.
+You don’t need bulky kayak shoes when trying to stay cool.
 A thin, lightweight shoe with a flexible sole will be comfortable for warm weather applications.

-The best shoes for kayaking should fit snug, like a glove.
+The best shoes for kayaking should fit snugly, like a glove.
 Since kayaking shoes are lightweight, sometimes you may not even realize you are wearing shoes.

-Like we discussed earlier, you don’t want them to be too tight or too loose.
-Having shoes that are either too loose or too tight is no good, especially when they are wet.
+As we discussed earlier, you don’t want them too tight or loose.
+Having shoes that are either too loose or too tight is no good, especially when wet.
 You don’t want blisters.

 A secure fit is essential.
 If you plan to go swimming or have to drag your kayak through the water, you don’t want your shoes slipping off.
 You want to have confidence in your footing.

 If you fall overboard or decide to go swimming, you might be dealing with muddy conditions.
-Walking along a creek or river bottom is challenging enough without maneuvering a kayak too.
+Walking along a creek or river bottom is challenging enough without maneuvering a kayak.

 When you are out for a day on the water, you will find all sorts of conditions, moss-covered rocky areas, tree branches, sharp rocks, etc.

-Having a breathable, durable shoe is essential to make sure you are prepared for whatever you encounter.
+A breathable, durable shoe is essential to ensure you are prepared for whatever you encounter.

-In that short walk, there are tree branches, rough rocks, slippery rocks, sand, and it’s downhill.
+There are tree branches, rough rocks, slippery rocks, and sand in that short walk, and it’s downhill.
 I quickly learned that flip-flops are not a great option.

 Choosing a comfortable kayaking shoe is essential.
-We have touched on this before, the shoe needs to fit correctly to do its job.
-If the shoe is not comfortable, you will end up with blisters or other injuries to put a damper on your trip.
+We have touched on this before.
+The shoe needs to fit correctly to do its job.
+If the shoe is uncomfortable, you will have blisters or other injuries to put a damper on your trip.

-With all of the different terrain you might face, weather, and water conditions, you want to have a comfortable shoe.
-The shoe should fit like a glove, and you really shouldn’t have to think about your footwear.
+With all the different terrain you might face, weather, and water conditions, you want a comfortable shoe.
+The shoe should fit like a glove, and you shouldn’t have to think about your footwear.

-Make sure you try on a few different kayaking shoes to find one that is comfortable for you.
+Make sure you try on a few different kayaking shoes to find one that is comfortable.

 The best shoes for kayaking dry quickly.
 When your feet are wet all day, it’s no fun.
 Fortunately, most kayaking shoes are made of lightweight materials and will dry pretty quickly.
 This is something to keep in mind when you are shopping around.